A Personal injury is defined as any injury to the body, emotional state or mind.

-- Were your injuries caused by conduct and actions of another person?
+- Were your injuries caused by conduct and actions of another person, firm or corporation?

-- Do you have recoverable damages (the amount of money a plaintiff is entitled)?
+- Do you have recoverable damages (the amount of money to which a plaintiff is entitled)?

-- Have you suffered from personal or financial harms that can be alleviated by monetary damages?
+- Have you suffered from personal or financial harms that should be compensated by monetary damages?